shaithana/cordova-plugin-wezka-nativecamera/README.md

 com.wezka.nativecamera
 ==========================

-This is a fork of the official camera plugin from Apache.
+This is a fork of the official camera plugin from Apache - JUST FOR ANDROID

 It uses a custom activity to run in the foreground in Android to prevent Cordova from being killed.